g4eml/PicoTuner/README.md

 The Sketch should compile and upload automatically to the Pico.
 If the upload fails you may need to disconnect the Pico and then hold down the BOOTSEL button while reconnecting.

+## Firmware description

+The firmware is based on the Raspberry Pi foundation example code for a low level USB device.
+It adds additional changes to the device descriptors so that the device configuration is very close to that of the previoulsy used FTDI2232 module.

+Control of the GPIO pins for I2C, for device control and for reading the two TS streams is done using PIO state machines which are defined in the .pio.h files.
+Note that these files are auto generated and should not be manually edited.
+If you need to change the PIO machines then you will need to edit the .pio files and recompile them.
+The .pio files are not visible in the Arduino IDE, you should use another text editor to work on them.
+When finished you should run the 'build_pio.bat' batch job to create the pio.h files.

+Both cores of the RP2040 chip are used.
+Core0 does most of the work including running the interrupt driven USB device.
+Core1 handles the task of handling the DMA, copying and reformatting of the TS data.
+Note that both cores are fairly time critical.
+Adding debugging print statements will slow them down and cause errors with the USB device.

+## USB device description

+The resulting USB device has been made to look very similar to the FTDI FT2232H and presents two interfaces.
+This is so that any existing software can easily be adapted to work with the new device.
+It is however far from a full emulation of the FT2232H.
+Only those features need by the Minitiuoner are implemented.
+Some FTDI commands are acknowledged but do nothing.

+The device VID is 0x2E8A (Raspberry Pi Foundation)

+The device PID is 0xBA2C

+The endpoints are as follows:-

+On Interface 0:-

+0x00 and 0x80 as output and input for device control.

+0x81 and 0x02 for I2C and GPIO control.
+Very loosly emulating the FTDI MPSSE device

+On Interface 1:-

+0x83 and 0x84 as Bulk transfer inputs for streaming TS2 and TS1.
+Sent 512 bytes at a time.
+Note that there is a 2 byte status word at the beginning of each 512 byte transfer which will nedd to be removed to reform the original TS.